Classic Prime Rib Roast

 Once again, the family gave their seal of approval to this spectacular holiday entree.
 Try this Prime Rib Roast Recipe for your next special occasion!

-- This is your opportunity to make Yorkshire puddings which are a classicii pairing with prime rib.
+- This is your opportunity to make Yorkshire puddings which are a classic pairing with prime rib.
 They are actually popovers except they use beef fat instead of butter to drizzle in each well of the popover pan.

-- Cooking prime rib requires a little advance prep—nothing challenging, but you need to have your roast defrosted at least 24 hours ahead of your serving time.
-The top layer of fat must be scored and the whole slab of meat rubbed with kosher salt and left to air age in the refrigerator for 2-3 days.
+- The top layer of fat must be scored and the whole slab of meat rubbed with kosher salt and left to air age in the refrigerator for 2-3 days.

 - But most important is to buy a really good piece of beef.
 You cannot go wrong with a beautiful Prime Rib.
 Buy it from a reputable butcher, and look for nice marbling of the beef.
 Between having the top-of-the-line beef and a meat thermometer, you’ll be able to create a restaurant-worthy meal at home!